bowenli35/Unicast-Routing/README.md

 React to changes in the topology (specifically, links becoming available or failing) by realizing that the change has happened and updating routes and forwarding tables appropriately.
 Your nodes should converge within 5 seconds of the most recent change.

-T​here are a couple special cases that your routers must handle.
+There are a couple special cases that your routers must handle.

 Network partitions: the network might become partitioned, meaning that there is some subset of nodes that is cut off from other nodes, with no operational paths.
 If and when this occurs, your protocols should react correctly: when a node is asked to originate a packet towards a destination it does not know a path for, it should drop the packet, and rather than log a "send" event, log an "unreachable" event (see File Formats section).